 Ultrasound is a helpful tool to identify joint effusions and perform arthrocentesis.
 When using an ultrasound, the patient is positioned in a similar palmar flexed fashion.
 The ultrasound probe should have a sterile probe cover to ensure proper sterile technique.
 The ultrasound probe is placed in a sagittal view over the distal radius until the joint space between either radius and scaphoid or radius and lunate can be noted.
 A hypoechoic fluid collection above the carpal bone will be noted if an effusion is present.
 Using an in-plane distal to proximal approach, the needle should be advanced while aspirating until the needle tip can be seen in the effusion.
 Aspirating will cause a decrease in the effusion size on ultrasound.

-Complications can arise from the procedure itself or as an adverse effect to the compound injected into the space.
+Complications can arise from the procedure itself or as an adverse effect to the compound injected into space.

 Procedural complications can include damage to surrounding structures such as tendon rupture or local nerve injury, infection such as septic arthritis, pain, hemarthrosis, and re-accumulation of effusion.
 Septic arthritis is a rare but significant complication.
 Using a sterile technique minimizes the risk; however, the patient may be placed on prophylactic antibiotics if the risk is determined to be higher.